Simplemux/simplemux/README.md

 64 bytes from 192.168.100.2: icmp_seq=2 ttl=64 time=1.34 ms
 ```

-In this case, the tunneled traffic goes over TCP, using port 55555:
+In this case, the tunneled IP packets travel over TCP, using port 55555:
 ```
 ~$ sudo tcpdump -i ens33 -nn tcp port 55557
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode